From Sudan to Argentina: Background, production and release

 Principal photography of From Sudan to Argentina began in May, 2021 in La Jolla.
 In August of that year, the production team returned to Argentina to continue filming in the town of Carlos Casares, Buenos Aires Province (birthplace of Dr. Rosenvasser), and at the La Plata Museum (where the recovered treasures are currently exhibited).
 Also, shooting included a second unit in Sudan, under the direction of Sudanese filmmaker Talal Afifi, in October, 2021.
 Editing and post-production of the documentary began at the end of 2021, and was completed in early 2022.

 During that year, the film was an official selection in several film festivals around the world, like the Virginia Film Festival in the United States, Fusion International Film Festival in Europe, earning awards and mentions such as Best Director and Best Photography.
-This reception encouraged Preve to undertake a tour with the film in Europe and Africa, presenting the documentary in countries like Morocco, Algeria and Tunisia, and competing in festivals such as the International Arab-African Documentary Film Festival in Morocco, where it won the Best Documentary award.
+This reception encouraged Preve to undertake a tour with the film in Europe and Africa, presenting the documentary in countries including Morocco, Algeria and Tunisia, and competing in festivals such as the International Arab-African Documentary Film Festival in Morocco, where it won the Best Documentary award.

 Ricardo Preve in La Plata Museum.

 Finally, the film was released in theaters in Argentina with the premiere being at the Cosmos cinema in Buenos Aires on November 3, 2022; followed by screenings at the Frey cinema in the Bariloche Civic Center in Rio Negro Province, as part of the series Vidas inolvidables, and in the Pablo Ducros Hicken Cinema Museum in the city of Buenos Aires.

 Reception

 From Sudan to Argentina was well received by critics and film professionals.
 Gonzalo Sanchez of Clarín newspaper stated that it is "a classic documentary" and that it "thoroughly investigates the story to construct an insightful documentary".
 Juan Barberis of La Nación newspaper describes the film as "brilliant", and states that "the documentary research serves to give Rosenvasser, who for the first time will be recognized with a dedicated exhibition, a higher profile".

 Catalina Dlugi, General Editor of the cinema site El portal de Catalina, states that it is a "very interesting documentary" and that "it not only has the moving remembrances of his daughter, students, and colleagues, but also the voice of this unique man, with no shortage of ironies about jealousies and bureaucratic obstacles that tried in vain to harm him".
 The culture magazine BeCult wrote that "it is not another typical documentary", and that "Preve's lucid viewpoint is evident in this film".

 The film was part of a series of tributes towards the legacy of Dr. Abraham Rosenvasser, which concluded with the unveiling of a plaque in his honor, as a leading Argentine Historian and Egyptologist.
 Currently, the plaque is in the Egyptian hall of the La Plata Museum.
+The film was screened at the Nacional Fine Arts Museum of Buenos Aires as part of the exhibition Science and Fantasy: Egyptology and Eyptian fascination in Argentina in November, 2025.